Tuesday, December 30, 2025

 And if you are rationalizing that Joe Biden is cleverly fooling people, ask yourself if Amy McGrath’s disastrously dishonest campaign roll-out fooled anyone.
 Then ask yourself how anyone so utterly befuddled as Joe Biden can be an agile mastermind.

 Low-key racism will not peel away any votes from Trump.
 Those who voted for Trump out of racism are overwhelmingly already Republican and not gettable.
-Those Reagan Democrats left the fold long ago.
-Do not confuse them with Obama-to-Trump voters.
-The two subgroups are not the same.
+Those

 By stark contrast, the Clinton name brand was so tightly tied to the betrayal of NAFTA that the party might as well have run Mitt Romney instead of Hillary Clinton.
 When Hill defended Bill's economic record, it was like Mitt saying we should let the Motor City go bankrupt.
+They are equivalent gaffes.
+They were equally obvious and disasterous examples of self-sabotage.
+This is how you throw states away.

 Many working class voters wrongly rationalized that Trump didn't really mean his racist rhetoric and was just doing it to get attention.
 Now they know better and are gettable, but we can still fuck it up in a number of ways.
 Naturally, centrists have advocated or already practiced all of them.